Pasta all’Amatriciana Recipe

 1 red chili, finely chopped

-Bring a large pan of salted water to the boil for the pasta.
+Bring a large pot of salted water to the boil for the pasta.

 In the meantime, make the sauce.
 Cut the guanciale into chunks and put it into a large pan with the olive oil and chopped chili.
-Heat the pan and cook until the guanciale starts to brown and the fat turns transparent and begins to melt away.
+Heat the pan and cook over a high flame until the guanciale starts to brown and the fat turns transparent and begins to melt away.
 Cook everything together and then add the white wine.

-Once the wine has evaporated, remove the guanciale from the pan and place on a paper napkin to remove the excess fat.
+Once the wine has evaporated, remove the guanciale from the pan and let them drip dry and set aside.

-Add the fresh tomatoes cut in pieces (previously blanched to remove the skin and seeds) or canned tomatoes to the iron pan.
+Add the fresh tomatoes cut in pieces (previously blanched to remove the skin and seeds) or canned tomatoes to the pan.
 Adjust the salt and leave to cook for a couple of minutes.
-Add the pieces of guanciale back into sauce and mix.
+Remove the chili pepper and put the pieces of guanciale back into sauce and mix.

-Mix everything together well and then serve with an extra sprinkle of pecorino and a crack of black pepper.
+Mix everything together well and then serve with an extra sprinkle of pecorino.